galaxyproject/iwc/README.md

 ### SEE ALSO

-- Other sources that served as template, inspiration, and source of ideas.
-They were used to avoid reinventing the wheel in design, layout, style, etc:
+- Other sources that served as templates, inspirations, and sources of ideas.
+They were also used to avoid reinventing the wheel in design, layout, style, etc:
   - [Perl Best Practices by Damian Conway](https://www.oreilly.com/library/view/perl-best-practices/0596001738/) - the highly influential, industry standard book on Perl Best Practices.
 Most of the well-known Perl developers wrote glowing reviews for this book on Amazon and elsewhere.
 Half of the book is non-specific to Perl and can be useful to any developer in any tool or language (Galaxy, Python, etc).
 The design, layout, and style are really good, so they are adopted for Galaxy Workflow Best Practices as well.
   - [Perl Best Practices Quick Reference Guide](http://www.squirrel.nl/pub/PBP_refguide-1.02.00.pdf) - a short version of Perl Best Practices by Damian Conway, useful if you have read the book already.
 The level 2 and 3 headers/subheaders in Galaxy Workflow Best Practices can be automatically parsed, to quickly create a simillar Galaxy Workflow Best Practices Quick Reference Guide.
   - [Perl::Critic](https://metacpan.org/pod/Perl::Critic) - a module (library) to critique Perl source code for best-practices.
 It is based on multiple sources, including many verbatim quotes from the book Perl Best Practices by Damian Conway.
 It is the most popular Perl static code analyzer, which is another indicator of how influential the book is among practicing developers in that field.
 Galaxy Workflow Best Practices can be used similarly to extend [planemo](https://github.com/galaxyproject/planemo) (command-line utilities to assist in developing Galaxy and Common Workflow Language tools) from Galaxy tools to Galaxy workflows for static code analysis.